GalvanizeOpenSource/learn-to-code-javascript-2/README.md

 1. Go to: https://github.com/GalvanizeOpenSource/Learn-To-Code-JavaScript-2/
 2. Download the zip file of our code
-3. Open the files in your text editor
+3. Open the files in your text editor as one whole folder
 	a. index.html
 	b. styles.css
   	c. custom.js
+	d. images/
 4. Open the index.html file in your web browser

 #### 4 Steps To Building This App